GertThiel/dump/TreasureTroves.md

     649 Euro per concurrent user per year

+  * [jquery.xmleditor](https://github.com/UNC-Libraries/jquery.xmleditor) is a web browser based XML editor.
+    It provides a general use graphical tool for creating new or modifying existing XML documents in your web browser.
+    Information is extracted from an XML schema (XSD file) to provide the user with information about what elements, subelements and attributes are available at different points in the structure, and a GUI based means of adding or removing them from the document

   * [\<oXygen/\> XML Editor Authoring SDK](http://www.oxygenxml.com/developer.html#XML_Editor_Authoring_SDK)

   * **[ProseMirror](http://prosemirror.net)** is an in-browser semantic rich text editor component